tscholze/dotnet-iot-homebear-rainbow/README.md

 <img src="docs/header.png" width="300" />

 > Windows 10 IoT Core UWP app that works great with the [Pimoroni RainbowHAT](https://shop.pimoroni.com/products/rainbow-hat-for-android-things).
-The app is currently work in progress.
+The app is in a final state.
+No maintenance effort planned.

 ## Prerequirements
 - Windows 10